 - Enjoy limited amounts of dairy.
 Eat low-fat Greek or plain yogurt and small amounts of a variety of cheeses.
 No sweet yogurt (those are sugar bombs); it’s better to get plain yogurt and sweeten it with honey or maple syrup or stevia.
 Even better, make your own yogurt or kefir.

-- Add fermented foods to your diet: sauerkraut, kombucha, miso, tempeh.
-These are all great choices to build up your gut flora.
+- Add fermented foods to your diet: sauerkraut,

 Cancer Fighting Foods